-The Board had noticed in numerous discussions, especially with new members, that the SEC structure, which had grown historically over two decades with its old and new projects, had become somewhat confusing.
-Since we also wanted to make it easier to get involved, we drew on the experience of the last three years to divide our activities and all projects into ten working groups.
-We describe the process, the "what, why," and the "how"—that is, the working groups themselves—below.
+The 5th SEC board (2023-2025) realized through numerous discussions, particularly with new members, that the SEC structure, which had grown organically over two decades with its mix of old and new projects, had become somewhat unwieldy.
+Since we also wanted to make it easier to get involved, we drew on the experience of the past three years to divide our activities and all projects into ten working groups.
+The process, the "what, why," and the "how"—that is, the working groups themselves—are described below.

 Of course, we are happy to receive your questions in advance.